-It can often be a challenge for insurance providers, Pharmacy Benefit Managers, Managed Care Organizations, and regional pharmacies to understand and stay ahead of ever-evolving fraud risks and proactively identify and investigate active threats.
+It can be challenging for insurance providers, Pharmacy Benefit Managers, Managed Care Organizations, and regional pharmacies to understand and stay ahead of ever-evolving fraud risks and proactively identify and investigate active threats.
 The many different actors and schemes involved, varying state regulations and oversight, and compliance with privacy laws all contribute to the challenge of detecting and preventing prescription drug fraud.

 Comprehensive healthcare fraud Solution